Learn to Predict Vertical Track Irregularity with Extremely Imbalanced Data: Proposed Solution

-As of machine learning algorithms, linear regression and ARIMAX are involved: \begin{itemize} \item \textit{Linear Regression} serves as a base line for other models with sequential prediction capabilities.
-It ignores the temporal information and use the other nine exogenous features as inputs to predict the target left track height, with mean squared error as the error function. \item \textit{ARIMAX} is a relatively traditional approach for time series prediction.
-We tried several parameter combinations including ARIMA(3, 0, 0), ARIMA(5, 1, 0) and ARIMA(8, 2, 3).
+For spatial time series prediction, five algorithms are explored and compared in this paper: \begin{itemize} \item \textit{Linear Regression} serves as a base line for other models with sequential prediction capabilities.
+It ignores the temporal information and use the other nine exogenous features as inputs to predict the target track height, with mean squared error as the error function. \item \textit{ARIMAX} is a machine learning approach for time series prediction.
+We tried several parameter combinations including $(p=3,\ d=0,\ q=0)$, $(p=5,\ d=1,\ q=0)$, and $(p=8,\ d=2,\ q=3)$.
 The one with the best performance is promoted to compete with neural networks. \end{itemize}

-As of deep learning algorithms, LSTM, GRU as well as CNN are involved: \begin{itemize} \item \textit{Long Short Term Memory} is an outstanding variant of RNN for time series analysis.
+As for deep learning algorithms, LSTM, GRU, and CNN are involved: \begin{itemize} \item \textit{Long Short Term Memory} is an outstanding variant of RNN for time series analysis.
 In this paper, we use one layer of LSTM cells for inputs, along with one neuron densely connected to the previous layer for output. \item \textit{Gated Recurrent Unit} is similar to LSTM but without an output gate.
 In this paper, we use one layer of GRU cells for inputs, along with one neuron densely connected to the previous layer for output. \item \textit{Convolutional Neural Network} can be used for time series forecasting as well.
 In this paper, we use a convolution layer with five kernels of size 5 for inputs, along with one neuron densely connected to the previous layer for output. \end{itemize}

-Note that for all neural networks, the Adam optimization algorithm \cite{Kingma2015AdamAM} is used.
+Note that for all neural networks, the Adam optimization algorithm1\cite{kingma2014adam} is used.
 The batch size is 128 and the loss function is mean squared error.
 Two mechanisms exist as prevention against overfitting: \begin{itemize} \item All input layers (LSTM, GRU, CNN) are restrained by a L2 regularizer; \item A validation set is used for early stopping with a three degree patience.
-If the loss on the validation set has been rising for three epochs, the training process will be stopped and the model's parameters will be restored to that of three epochs ago. \end{itemize}
+If the loss on the validation set has been rising for at least three epochs, the training process will be stopped and the model's parameters will be restored to that of three epochs ago. \end{itemize}

-After training, the models' performances are evaluated and compared to identify the optimal base algorithm that meets the system requirements.
-The details of performance and comparison will be given in the next Performance section.